Peppermint Dipped Marshmallows for Hot Cocoa {Great Gift Idea!}

 So, you can make these as simple or fancy as you’d like.
 You’ll need at least marshmallows, chocolate, cute paper straws, peppermint or candy sprinkles, and a way to package them (if giving as gifts).

 These Peppermint Dipped Marshmallows are very simple to make!
-Here's what you'll need:
+Here are all the details for how to make marshmallow sticks for hot chocolate:

 Shop for supplies here: